Postgame Quotes: Cincinnati 77, Memphis 65

 Savino held a similar title at East Carolina University in 1998-99 and at St. John's University from 1996-98.
 During the second of his two seasons at St. John's, the Red Storm reached the NCAA Tournament for the first time in five years with a team featuring future NBA players Ron Artest, Felipe Lopez, Zendon Hamilton, and Lavor Postell.

 Before St. John's, Savino spent the 1995-96 season as an administrative assistant at Seton Hall University.
-He began his coaching career as a junior varsity coach and assistant varsity coach at Marist High School in Bayonne, N.J.
+He began his coaching career as a junior varsity coach and assistant varsity coach at Marist High School in Bayonne, New Jersey.

 Savino graduated in 1994 from Jersey City College with a degree in business administration, specializing in sports management.
 He was a member of the Jersey City basketball team that reached the NCAA Division III Final Four in 1992.